 In 2007, a group of teachers, teacher educators, and education activists got together to put on a conference to share insights and resources, and to inspire one another in teaching for social justice.
 Since then, Northwest Teaching for Social Justice (NWTSJ) has put on an annual conference, which has been adapted to a virtual setting during the COVID-19 pandemic.

-NWTSJ’s mission is to offer the opportunity for participants to build social justice networks for people to share knowledge and resources.
+NWTSJ’s mission is to offer participants the opportunity to build social justice networks for people to share knowledge and resources.
 NWTSJ is dedicated to sustaining and strengthening public education through social justice teaching and education activism.
-NWTSJ workshops aim to provide resources that promote equity and racial justice in the classroom.
-Grassroots efforts are encouraged in schools and communities to enhance the learning and well-being of our children, and to build broad democratic movements for social and environmental justice.
+We promote grassroots efforts in schools and communities to enhance the learning and well-being of our children, and to build broad democratic movements for social and environmental justice.

-To enact their mission, NWTSJ hosts and organizes an annual conference for teachers, teacher educators, and interested community members in the Northwest.
+More than 1,200 teachers, teacher educators, and interested community members gather each year for the conference.
 The conference is held in Seattle and Portland in alternate years.
-The full-day conference includes a keynote speaker, a resource fair with more than 30 non-profit community, social justice, and educational organizations, and more than 60 workshops led by local educators.
-Workshops are selected that express a social justice perspective, are hands on and practical, and give participants a chance to talk with one another about teaching for social justice and rethinking our school system.
+The full-day conference has grown to include a keynote speaker, a resource fair with more than 30 non-profit community, social justice, and educational organizations, and more than 90 workshops led by local educators.
+NWTSJ workshops aim to provide resources that promote equity and racial justice in the classroom.
+Workshops are selected that express a social justice perspective, are hands-on and practical, and give participants a chance to talk with one another about teaching for social justice and rethinking our school system.